× Upcoming Events HSO's Tales of Halloween About Us HSO History Donors Past Events

 Dear friends,

-Welcome to the Hartford Symphony Orchestra’s 80th season!
+Welcome to the Hartford Symphony Orchestra’s 81st season!
 Here you will find diverse, innovative programming under dynamic leadership at various locations throughout Greater Hartford.
 As you are reading this, chances are you are sitting in the intimate and luxurious Belding Theater at the Bushnell Performing Arts Center attending one of our Masterworks programs.
 But this is only the beginning of what awaits you.
-This season Pops! will take you next door to the art deco grandeur of Mortensen Hall; our Sunday Serenades Chamber Music series will take you to the Wadsworth Atheneum Museum of Art; our Bravo Gala! will take you to the Connecticut Convention Center; our Young Artists Competition will take you to the Greater Hartford Academy of the Arts; HSO Extended will take you to Parkville Market and Bushnell Park; and our Talcott Mountain Music Festival will take you to the bucolic Simsbury Meadows Performing Arts Center.
-Join us on our journey as we bring the joy of music to our community as a cornerstone of Greater Hartford’s rich cultural scene both inside and outside the concert hall.
+This season Pops! will take you next door to the art deco grandeur of Mortensen Hall; our Sunday Serenades Chamber Music series will take you to the Wadsworth Atheneum Museum of Art; our Bravo!
+Gala will take you to Parkville Market; our Young Artists Competition will take you to the Greater Hartford Academy of the Arts; HSO Extended will take you to Trinity College Chapel, Thomas Hooker Live, and Bushnell Park; and our Talcott Mountain Music Festival will take you to the bucolic Simsbury Meadows Performing Arts Center.
+Join us on our journey as we bring the joy of music to our community as a cornerstone of Greater Hartford’s rich arts and culture scene both inside and outside the concert hall.

 Sincerely,